scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 Querying
 ===============================
-For a speed comparision, here is a complex query using regular Python:
+For a speed comparison, here is a complex query using regular Python:

 .. code-block:: python